peter-evans/slash-command-dispatch/README.md

 #### `slash_command` context

 The slash command context contains the command and any arguments that were supplied by the user.
-It will also contain any static arguments, if configured.
+It will also contain any static arguments if configured.

 To demonstrate, take the following configuration as an example.
 ```yml